cerebrl/forgerock-am-script-manager/README.md

 - Includes build system with automated unit and integration tests
 - Includes the availability of the NPM ecosystem (use with care [FAQ: 1])
 - Does _not_ include support for modern, native Object/Array/String methods (but, polyfills can be added [FAQ: 2])
-- Produces copy-and-paste scripts ready for use in AM
+- Produces copy-and-paste'able scripts (`dist/`) ready for use in AM

 ## Project Overview